Tomato Bisque

 Heat the oil in a large stock pot and saute the onion, carrots, and celery (known as the “aromatics”–because they make your kitchen smell AMAZING and build flavor as they cook).
 You’ll season during this step with garlic, salt, pepper, and red pepper flakes.

 To thicken the soup some, add in some flour and cook for a minute or two.
-(For gluten-free version, just use gluten-free all-purpose flour or completely omit this ingredient and add 1-2 cups less chicken broth.)
+(For gluten-free version, just use gluten-free all-purpose flour or completely omit this ingredient and either cook the soup without a lid or use 1-2 cups less chicken broth.)

 Add More Ingredients & Cook

-Stir in the chicken stock, tomatoes, tomato paste, sugar, salt and pepper, stirring and scrapping the bottom of the pan for any browned bits (these add flavor).
+Stir in the chicken stock, tomatoes, tomato paste, sugar, salt and pepper, stirring and scraping the bottom of the pan for any browned bits (these add flavor).

 Bring to a boil, then reduce heat to a simmer and cover partially.
 Cook for about 15-20 minutes, or until all the vegetables are very tender, stirring and scraping the bottom occasionally.